Kimlan Foods

 Kimlan Foods Co., Ltd. (金蘭食品股份有限公司) is a Taiwanese food products company headquartered in Daxi District, Taoyuan City, Taiwan.
 As of 2008 it is the largest soy sauce manufacturer in Taiwan.
 The Chinese-language Reader's Digest ranked Kimlan as a winner of the gold awards in 2008.

 History

-The company was originally founded as Datung Company on 8 May 1936 by Mr. Han Chung.
+The company was originally founded as "Datung Company" on 8 May 1936 by Mr. Han Chung.
 In 1970, the company was renamed as Kimlan Soy Sauce.
-In 1987, it was renamed again to Kimlan Foods Co., Ltd.
+In 1987, it was renamed again to "Kimlan Foods Co., Ltd".

+In 1985, reports indicated that several high-level employees who were members of the founding Han Chung family fell seriously ill after consuming raw giant African land snails, leading to multiple fatalities.
+The cause of death was later identified as infection by the parasitic nematode Angiostrongylus cantonensis, commonly known as the rat lungworm.